Is Bullets Marching Band like high school marching band?

 A: Members are allowed an hour of course conflict each week.
-We understand that sometimes labs and degree requirements get in the way.
+We understand that there is a potential for labs and degree requirements to be in conflict with our schedule.
 These are approved on an individual basis in consultation with your professors.

 Q: Do I have to audition?

-A: Any interested student with basic performing abilities will automatically be accepted into the Bullets Marching Band.
-The only auditions that take place are during band camp for placement on parts within sections.
+A: Any interested student with minimal experience will automatically be accepted into the Bullets Marching Band.
+Part selection takes place during band camp, and not through a formal audition.
 Whether it has been a few months or a few years since you last played your instrument, it is never too late to pick it up again.
 We want members who want to be members; desire is more important than virtuoso performance.

 Q: What is Band Camp?

 A: The Bullets Marching Band has a week-long camp that takes place on campus prior to 1st Year Orientation and the start of Fall Semester.
-Visual Performers and Percussion come in a few days earlier due to the nature of their sections.
+Visual Performers and Percussion are asked to arrive two-days earlier due to the nature of their sections.
 Students are allowed to move into dorms early and all meals are provided.
-There is a band fee to cover meals, t-shirts and other supplies.
+There is a band fee to cover meals, t-shirts, and other supplies.
 Our camp schedule is relaxed, with periods of focused work and long breaks to rest and get to know each other.
 Learn more about Band Camp

 Q: Do I need to be in marching band to be in a concert band or jazz ensemble?

 A: No - you can be in any combination of ensembles that will fit your schedule and musical qualifications.
 Some of our students prefer to participate only in marching, concert or jazz ensembles.
 Others prefer to maintain membership in some or all these ensembles.